 Things to note about buying eyeglasses from an optician in France

-- Make sure your prescription is less than 3 years old otherwise by law the optician cannot fill your eyeglass prescription.
+- Make sure your prescription is less than three years old; otherwise by law, the optician cannot fill your eyeglass prescription.

-- Glasses can be extremely expensive to buy at an optician.
+- Glasses can be extremely expensive at an optician.
 There are huge markups on glasses in France as much as 250 percent.
-Lenses can run you anywhere from 50 to 250 euros depending on if you get progressives lenses or other upgrades like ant-reflective, anti-scratch or other coatings.
-Frames can cost between 50 to 500 euros depending on the brand you get.
+Lenses can run you anywhere from 50 to 250 euros depending on if you get progressives lenses or other upgrades like anti-reflective, anti-scratch or other coatings.
+Frames can cost between 50 to 500 euros, depending on the brand you get.